 In order to hedge margins involving its physical assets and manage risks associated with its various commodity purchase and sale obligations and, in certain circumstances, to realize incremental margin during volatile market conditions, PAA uses derivative instruments.
 It also uses various derivative instruments to manage its exposure to interest rate risk and currency exchange rate risk.
 In analyzing its risk management activities, PAA draws a distinction between enterprise level risks and trading-related risks.
 Enterprise level risks are those that underlie PAA's core businesses and may be managed based on PAA management's assessment of the cost or benefit in doing so.
 Conversely, trading-related risks (the risks involved in trading in the hopes of generating an increased return) are not inherent in PAA's core business; rather, those risks arise as a result of engaging in the trading activity.
 PAA's policy is to manage the enterprise level risks inherent in its core businesses, rather than trying to profit from trading activity.
 Its commodity risk management policies and procedures are designed to monitor NYMEX, ICE and over the counter positions, as well as physical volumes, grades, locations, delivery schedules and storage capacity, to help ensure that its hedging activities address its risks.
-PAA's interest rate and currency exchange rate risk management policies and procedures are designed to monitor its derivative positions and ensure that those positions are consistent with PAA's objectives and approved strategies.
-PAA has a risk management function that has direct responsibility and authority for its risk policies, related controls around commercial activities and procedures and certain other aspects of corporate risk management.
+PAA's interest rate and currency exchange rate risk management policies and procedures are designed to monitor NYMEX, if risk policies, related controls around commercial activities and procedures and certain other aspects of corporate risk management.
 PAA's risk management function also approves all new risk management strategies through a formal process.
 Its approved strategies are intended to mitigate and manage enterprise level risks that are inherent in its core businesses.